What made you join SDI?

 What membership resources do you use?

 We regularly use the resources available on the SDI website as reference points such as the benchmarking tool and reports, the blog, the Service Desk Standard, the resource library and as well more recently the recruitment area.
 We try to attend as many of the events as possible and ensure that all relating staff have the opportunity to attend going forward as we establish our membership with SDI.
-As part of our training plan going into 2019, we are looking at a number of the training programmes to further enhance our staff.
+As part of our training plan, we are looking at a number of the training programmes to further enhance our staff.

 What do you like the most about your membership?